 If the Keyboard and the Touch seem similar, that’s because they are.
 They have almost the exact same specs in multiple categories.

 In fact, the brand new Kindle Touch could be called a replica of the original model with little more than a different interface.

 Now, Amazon has designed the Keyboard to hold 500 more books than the Touch, so that’s a perk, I suppose (OK, maybe not such a perk for most of us.
 I still don’t get why I need the capacity to carry any more than maybe a couple hundred books, which would take me a couple of years to read anyway).

 But the standard versions of both the Touch and Keyboard sell for $99.
 In my opinion, the Touch is the better choice by far, but if you want a few hundred extra books, and a conventional, comfortable keyboard, then the keyboard is the right Kindle for you.

-The new Kindle Fire, on the other hand, is in a totally different world.
+The new Fire tablet, on the other hand, is in a totally different world.
 The Fire is currently available, and it has surpassed eReader status.

-We could probably refer to the Kindle Fire as Amazon’s answer to Apple’s iPad because this tablet features nearly everything every other Kindle has offered so far – and much more.
+We could probably refer to the Fire tablet as Amazon’s answer to Apple’s iPad because this tablet features nearly everything every other Kindle has offered so far – and much more.